Design & Build Quality

 Multi Window mode lets you stack two small app windows for true multi-tasking.
 You can now launch Multi Window apps direct from the Recent Apps list.
 Just look for the Multi Window icon in the top right of the app card.
 Unfortunately not all apps are supported by Multi Window but your main bases are covered with Google and Samsung apps.

 The Note 4 is super fast, but there are still some tell-tale TouchWiz delays to be noted.
-As always, Flipboard (and before it, My Magazine) can be painfully slow to launch, and some apps take way longer than they should considering the beastly internals in the Note 4.
+As always, Flipboard (and before it, My Magazine) can be painfully slow to launch, and some apps take way longer than they should considering the beastly internals of the Note 4 specs.
 If you can survive a bit of good old Samsung lag, then the Note 4 will not disappoint when it comes to performance in other quarters.

 The quad-core Snapdragon 805 clocked at 2.7 GHz with 3 GB of RAM in our version is very fast and powerful, equaling or besting any other phone around right now and posting very impressive benchmarks that blow everything else out of the water.
 There is also an octa-core Exynos 5 (5433) version of the Note 4, which is even more powerful.